Initial Semantics for Reduction Rules: Relative monads and modules thereon

-\begin{definition} The category $\Set$ is the category of sets and total maps between them, together with the usual composition of maps. \end{definition} \begin{definition} The category $\PO$ of preorders has, as objects, sets equipped with a preorder, and, as morphisms between any two preordered sets $A$ and $B$, the monotone functions from $A$ to $B$.
-We consider $\PO$ as a category enriched over itself as follows: given $f, g\in \PO(A,B)$, we say that $f \leq g$ iff for any $a\in A$, $f(a) \leq g(a)$ in $B$. \end{definition}
+\begin{defi} The category $\Set$ is the category of sets and total maps between them, together with the usual composition of maps. \end{defi} \begin{defi} The category $\PO$ of preorders has, as objects, sets equipped with a preorder, and, as morphisms between any two preordered sets $A$ and $B$, the monotone functions from $A$ to $B$.
+The category $\PO$ is cartesian closed: given $f, g\in \PO(A,B)$, we say that $f \leq g$ if and only if for any $a\in A$, $f(a) \leq g(a)$ in $B$. \end{defi}